sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 <img width="401" alt="Screen Shot 2021-10-12 at 12 32 48 PM" src="https://user-images.githubusercontent.com/91758370/136995267-a63c93dd-a388-4715-bf0e-7105fa54f34f.png">

 #### Code
 Our fully commented and working code can be found in the file FinalCodeWithComments.py.
+The source code we used is cited in the final section of the report.
 The most important part of code is within the callback function, which is called when the sound sensor detects a sound intensity that is greater than our set threshold.
 We set the sound sensor threshold using a video playing regular traffic sounds (https://www.youtube.com/watch?v=fh3EdeGNKus).
 Once the callback function is called, we test to see if the light conditions are a flashing light.
 This is done by comparing consecutive light intensity readings.
 If the difference in the consecutive readings is high, then the light went from high intensity to low intensity, which could mean a flashing light.
 We calculated two differences in consecutive readings to verify that a light is flashing multiple times rather than just once.
 The callback function also calls the function distance, which calculates the distance between the car and any object behind it.
 If the object behind the car is within a certain distance, we determined that it meant the object was approaching.

 ```ruby
 def callback(channel):